St. John USVI Travel Guide (Updated 2026): Best Beaches, Hikes & Tips

 Hiking was my favorite thing to do in the Virgin Islands National Park.

 I love doing the Lind Point Trail because you will find hidden beaches (Honeymoon Bay Beach and Salomon Bay Beach) along the way.
 The trial is also flat and easy to walk or run on.
-Getting the trail is easy.
+Getting to the trail is easy.
 It is within walking distance of the Cruz Bay ferry point, so there is no need to rent and car.
 If you go over to the Virgin Islands National Park Information Center, the Lind Point Trail is just a few steps away.

 If you are looking for a more challenging hike, checkout Caneel Hill Trail.
 The Caneel Hill Trail is four miles long and takes around three hours to complete.
 You will find rough terrain on the trail.
 We came across slippery rocks, and branches in the middle of the trail.
 The Caneel Hill Trail was mostly uphill with few flat services so hiking boots are a must.
 When you get to the top of Caneel Hill you will be greeted with spectacular views of Cruz Bay and surrounding Islands, you can even see St. Croix on some days.